Coconut Flour Banana Bread is a naturally sweetened gluten-free quick bread recipe with simple ingredients. Perfect for impressing the family with!

-I made coconut flour banana bread without any added sugar, not even maple syrup or honey.
-Sounds just like coconut oil fudge from the other day, right?!
+I made coconut flour banana bread without any added sugar or sweetener, not even maple syrup or honey.
+Sounds just like coconut oil fudge from the other time, right?!

 I had 8 bananas laying in a cupboard waiting to ripen, so they were all ready at once.
-Gluten-free banana bread with coconut flour here we come and then making more healthy banana snacks, too!
+Gluten-free banana bread with coconut flour here we come.
+It also happens to be grain-free, dairy-free and paleo!

-Meet 9 lbs of coconut flour from my pantry.
-A few years ago I was on a gluten-free kick for a bit and bought not 1, but 2 bags of coconut flour at Costco.
+A few years ago I was on a gluten-free kick for a bit and bought not 1 bag of coconut flour, but 2!
 Long gone its expiry date but it is still sitting and taking lots of room in my pantry.

 Baking with Coconut Flour

 Also, you gotta use a lot of binding agent to keep things together.
-Using 5-6 eggs per recipe didn’t sit well with me but peanut butter – I could never say “no” to peanut butter.
-I always think of it as my new North American friend, just like coffee and sriracha – like in these protein oatmeal cookies, peanut butter protein balls, peanut butter pie, and peanut butter oatmeal bars – delicious!
+Many coconut flour recipes online use lots of eggs.
+Using 5-6 eggs per recipe didn’t sit well with me.
+But peanut butter, I could never say “no” to peanut butter.
+That’s how I was able to reduce the amount of eggs needed.

 How Does It Taste?

-So, that is what happened.
+So, that is what happened 8 years ago when I first made this recipe.
 This coconut flour banana bread came out very tasty.
 I always judge by my 9 year old’s reaction because he is past the stage of a picky eater and food-related tantrums unlike my 4 year old.
 He loved it!

-The texture of the bread was very tender and the bread itself very moist with dominant peanut butter flavour.
-Thanks to PB and coconut flour, I could keep the bread sweet without any added sugar which is always a plus.:)
+The texture of the bread was very tender and the bread itself very moist with dominant peanut butter flavor.
+Thanks to peanut butter and coconut flour, I could keep the bread sweet without any added sugar which is always a plus.

 Try it and let me know your thoughts.
-I’m going to warn you though – banana coconut flour bread has a different texture than traditional gluten bread, for example like this healthy chocolate bread.
+I’m going to warn you though, banana coconut flour bread has a different texture than traditional gluten bread.
 But looks quite normal, right?!
 Tastes pretty amazing too!

 Absolutely.
 Quick breads and muffins are perfect for freezing and pulling out later for lunches, breakfast and snacks.

-Bake coconut flour banana bread and cool completely.
-Place in a zip-top gallon-size plastic bag, let out as much air as possible and freeze for up to 3 months.
+Freeze: Bake coconut flour banana bread and cool completely.
+Place in a zip-top gallon-size plastic bag or airtight container, let out as much air as possible and freeze for up to 3 months in the freezer.

 To thaw, simply defrost on a counter for 3 hours or overnight.
 Bread will taste like fresh.